albertogoffi/toradocu/README.md

 be used to instrument an existing test suite.
 Please refer to the [Aspectj documentation](https://eclipse.org/aspectj/doc/released/devguide/ajc-ref.html) for more information.

+To get the list of all command-line parameters, execute

+      java -jar toradocu-0.1-all.jar --help

+Internally Toradocu executes the `javadoc` tool.
+Every option starting with `-J` will be passed to the `javadoc` tool.
+For example, you have to specify the path to your sources with `-J-sourcepath=...`.
+You can customize the behavior of the `javadoc` tool using all its options.

 ## Notes for Developers